 Interested Party - The applicant for a license, the licensee or any person who would be aggrieved by a decision of the Board.

-Offers in Compromise - This is an alternate method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
+Offers in Compromise - This is an alternative method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
 The licensee initiates the offer in compromise.
 Any offer in compromise must consider the public interests, conform to statutory and regulatory guidelines, and be approved by the Board to be final.